asmataamallah25/JSON-LD-Validation-for-Smart-Data-Models/README.md

 ```bash
   npm install
 ```
+The installed packages are placed in the node_modules folder in the project root.

 2. Bundle the JSON Schema:
 ```bash
   node bundle-schema.js
 ```

 3. Validate JSON-LD files:
 ```bash
   node <file_name>.js